Mount Batulao: Geography

 Mount Batulao rises to a height of 693 m mostly within the municipality of Nasugbu.
 It forms the southwestern end of the Tagaytay Range, popularly known as the Tagaytay Ridge and historically as the Cordillera de Tagaytay, a high ridge of volcanic tuff which runs in a semi-circular direction for 32 km to Mount Sungay in the northeast in Tagaytay overlooking the Taal Lake and Taal Volcano.
 The mountain contains twelve peaks including its two highest peaks for which it was named.
 The northern side of the mountain is administered as part of Nasugbu while to the east, its foothills extend to the Cavite municipality of Alfonso.
-Its southern and western slopes are shared with the municipalities of Tuy, Balayan, Calaca and Lemery.
+Its southern and western slopes are shared with the municipalities of Tuy, Balayan, and Lemery, and the city of Calaca.
 Settlements include the upland barangays of Aga and Calayway (Kaylaway) in Nasugbu, Bolboc and Mataywanac in Tuy, Patugo in Balayan, Cahil in Calaca, Mayasang in Lemery and the Alfonso barangay of Kaysuyo.

 The mountain is situated in the 185.9 km2 Lian River Basin, a subcatchment of the Nasugbu-Lian-Calatagan Basin in the municipalities of Nasugbu, Lian, Tuy, Alfonso and Magallanes.
 It contains the headwaters of the Lian-Palico River, which flow down from the steep slopes of Mount Batulao and the 656 m high Mount Carilao through mostly secondary growth forest and sugarcane plantations before discharging to Nasugbu Bay of the South China Sea.
 This river has a total length of 34 km and produces an average annual discharge of 19.44 million cubic metres (687 million cu ft).
 The Montintubig (Munting Tubig), Obispo and Siomtiam rivers also have their source at Mount Batulao and drain into Balayan Bay.

 Mount Carilao, sometimes spelled Cariliao and also known as Mount Talamitam, occupies the gap to the north between Batulao and the Mounts Palay-Palay–Mataas-na-Gulod mountain range (also known as Mount Pico de Loro range).
 This mountain at Nasugbu's border with the Cavite municipality of Magallanes is known as Batulao's younger sister and is also a popular hike for beginners.
 To the southeast of Mount Carilao is Mount Aiming, a sharp and bare mountain which rises 359 m.
 The three mountains form a defile through which the Tagaytay–Nasugbu Highway passes.

 A large portion of the gap between the three mountains in Nasugbu is private property, most of which belongs to the 1837 ha Hacienda Puyat of Gonzalo Puyat & Sons and the 867 ha Hacienda Caylaway of Roxas & Company.
 From an agricultural estate, the Puyat and Roxas family enterprises transformed portions of this side of Mount Batulao into a prime real estate and retirement destination, with several hotels, golf courses and condominium complexes.
 These developments are bordered by the Batulao Forest to the south.